- Getting Started

 - In the search box above the list of course reserves, enter your course abbreviation and number (ex: N450), or your instructor’s last name.
 Click the link for your course.
 Click the title for the item you want.

-- If the item is an e-reserve item, you’ll see a link to “Connect to this resource online”.
+- If the item is an e-reserve item, you’ll see a link to the resource.

 - If it is part of our physical reserve collection, make a note of the title and/or call number and ask for it at the help desk in the library.